Contra Costa County Accident Attorneys

 - Driving the wrong way

-The car’s rearview mirrors were designed to eliminate the dangers created by the blind spot.
+The car’s rearview mirrors help eliminate the dangers created by the blind spot.
 However, blind spots are still a problem.
-Accidents often happen because we just did not see the other driver coming.
+Accidents can occur when drivers fail to see another motorist approaching.
 So, whose fault is it when you are involved in an accident that is caused solely by being in another driver’s blind spot or another driver being in your blind spot?

 However, every case is different.
-The attorneys at Arash Law headed by Arash Khorsandi are committed to fully investigating your case to best represent you.
-If you are involved in a car crash that is caused by someone in your blind spot we are here to help you.
-Accidents caused by blind spots are common across the United States.
-Determining which driver is responsible can be a difficult task.
+The attorneys at Arash Law can thoroughly investigate your case and help you build a claim.
+If you are involved in a car crash caused by someone in your blind spot, we are here to help you.

-Whether you were the driver that had the blind spot, or you attempted to change lanes or merge, it is important to determine who is responsible.
-After an investigation of the accident, it may be determined that both drivers are at fault.
+Whether you were the driver who had the blind spot, or you attempted to change lanes or merge, it is important to determine who is responsible.
+After an investigation of the accident, it is possible that both drivers are at fault.
 California law allows a driver who is partially at fault to recover.

-Even a driver that is 99% responsible for a car accident can recover for their damages.
-Arash Law has decades of experience helping people get the recovery they are entitled to even if they are partially responsible for the accident.
-Our Contra Costa County injury firm is committed to ensuring that our clients get the money they need to start putting their lives back together after an accident.
+Arash Law has decades of experience helping people pursue compensation even if they are partially responsible for the accident.
+Our Contra Costa County injury firm is dedicated to helping our clients pursue the damages necessary to move forward after an accident.

 Rear-End Accidents